-TwinCAT PLC Control is the development environment for the creation of the controller in different program environments: TwinCAT PLC Control supports all languages described in IEC 61131-3.
+TwinCAT PLC Control is the development environment for generating the controller in different program environments: TwinCAT PLC Control supports all languages described in IEC 61131-3.
 There are two text-based languages and three graphical languages.

-- Text-based languages
+- · Text-based languages

-- Instruction List (IL)
+- · Instruction List (IL)

 - Structured Text (ST)

 - · Graphical languages

 - Function Block Diagram (FBD)

 - Ladder Diagram (LD)

 - The Continuous Function Chart Editor (CFC)

 - Sequential Function Chart (SFC)

-The following section refers to Structured Text (ST).
+The following section refers solely to Structured Text (ST).

-In order to create a programming environment, a PLC subproject is added to the project sample via the context menu of "PLC" in the project folder explorer by selecting "Add New Item....":
+In order to create a programming environment, a PLC subproject is added to the example project via the context menu of the "PLC" in the project folder explorer by selecting "Add New Item....":

-Fig. 52: Adding the programming environment in "PLC"
+Fig. 44: Adding the programming environment in "PLC"

-In the dialog that opens select "Standard PLC project" and enter "PLC_example" as project name, for example, and select a corresponding directory:
+In the dialog that opens, select "Standard PLC project" and enter "PLC_example" as project name, for example, and select a corresponding directory:

-Fig. 53: Specifying the name and directory for the PLC programming environment
+Fig. 45: Specifying the name and directory for the PLC programming environment

-The "Main" program, which already exists by selecting "Standard PLC project", can be opened by double-clicking on "PLC_example_project" in "POUs".
+The "Main" program, which already exists due to selecting "Standard PLC project", can be opened by double-clicking on "PLC_example_project" in "POUs".
 The following user interface is shown for an initial project:

-Fig. 54: Initial "Main" program of the standard PLC project
+Fig. 46: Initial "Main" program for the standard PLC project